Wildlife of Sri Lanka

 St. Andrew's Hotel

-Nuwara Eliya (2 nights)
+Nuwara Eliya (1 night)

 St. Andrew's Hotel is situated amongst the tea plantations of Nuwara Eliya.
 The former country house still very much displays a sense of colonial elegance and old world charm.
 The bedrooms have similarly been decorated in an old-English style and are fitted with necessary modern comforts including air-conditioning and satellite television.
 Guests can either dine in the Old Course Restaurant or choose to enjoy the more informal atmosphere of the Road Hole Bar.
 Other hotel facilities include access to wifi, a Snooker room and a neighbouring golf course.